LLM-Assisted Op-Amp Behavioral-Level Design via Agentic Human-Mimicking Reasoning: Proposed Approaches

+\textbf{\emph{$\bullet$ Coefficient simplification:}} The agent performs simplifications on polynomial coefficients based on variable bounds to facilitate root-finding.
+When simplifying, it should balance necessity (whether the term's complexity hinders subsequent derivation) against feasibility (whether the simplification is robustly valid within variable bounds).
+Specifically, the agent (i) simplifies the TF through a symbolic dominance analysis based on parameter orders of magnitude; (ii) then selectively drops negligible terms while preserving critical characteristics, e.g., left-half-plane (LHP) or right-half-plane (RHP) of PZs.
+Any mathematical hypothesis justifying a simplification is noted as an extra constraint, i.e., \textbf{\textit{cons.
+A}}.

-Especially, since parasitic capacitances could be comparable to or even larger than compensation capacitances, the agent are encouraged by prompts to carefully consider them (e.g., explicitly using equivalent total node capacitance in derivation).
-Besides, inequality constraints are more encouraged over equality constraints, as the latter may be physically fragile and significantly reduce the feasible solution space.
-In the MZC design example, the agent's coefficient simplification strategies are summaried as below, which is basically reasonable:
+Note that parasitic capacitances could be comparable to or even larger than compensation capacitances; therefore, the agent should carefully consider them (e.g., explicitly using equivalent total node capacitance in derivation).
+Besides, inequality cons. are generally preferred over equality cons., as the latter may be fragile during downstream implementation and may significantly reduce the design space.
+In the MZC design example, the agent's coefficient simplification strategies are summarized below: